psisoyev/psisoyev.github.io/_posts/2020-05-03-testcontainers.markdown

   }
 }
 ```
-The test is similar to the suites we have seen before.
-Except for few details.
+Except for a few details, the test is similar to the suites we have seen before.
 We have to use `DockerComposeContainer`, which accepts `docker-compose` as one parameter and list of exposed services as another.
 Actually there are more than two parameters and you can explore them yourself.
 In the scenario above we retrieve Nginx container by its name and we can do with it everything we did before and even more.